How to Build Your Channel Rewards Budget

 only 25-50% might be redeemed for rewards.
 Research

-studies show that when participants do not take actions to
+studies show that when participants do not take action to

 report their sales, then the take rate declines dramatically.

 Non-exclusive dealers, partners, or agents might sell ten to twenty different brands.
-Understanding your brand’s share of a typical rep’s quota is incredibly important.
+Understanding your brand’s share of a typical rep’s quota is incredibly essential.
 If you have a small “quota share,” then you likely have a small mind share and small heart share.
-Your promotional offers will need to be richer and your communications great to capture disengaged rep’s attention.
+Your promotional offers will need to be richer, and your communications great to capture disengaged rep’s attention.

 Estimated Channel Rewards Spending

 Based on the percentage of profit contribution that the incentive program will generate, you can determine how much to budget for your channel rewards:

 Assuming an annual salary of $60,000:

 For 12-month program: 4% of $60,000 = $2,400 incentive